The Pros and Cons of UNC

 What is UNC’s reputation?

-“incredible research” “beautiful campus” “a little Southern piece of heaven” “top ranked undergraduate business program” “down-to-earth students” “one of the best college towns in America” “friendly, easy-going vibe” “insane basketball culture” “tons of school pride” “everyone wears Carolina Blue” “near the biggest research hub in the nation” “happy students” “affordable tuition” “left-leaning students” “a bit over-crowded” “size can be overwhelming” “housing is an issue” “academic advising could be better” “great crosstown rivalry with Duke” “constant construction”
+“incredible research” “beautiful campus” “a little Southern piece of heaven” “top ranked undergraduate business program” “down-to-earth students” “one of the best college towns in America” “friendly, easy-going vibe” “insane basketball culture” “tons of school pride” “everyone wears Carolina Blue” “near the biggest research hub in the nation” “happy students” “affordable tuition” “left-leaning students” “a bit over-crowded” “size can be overwhelming” “housing is an issue” “academic advising could be better” “great crosstown rivalry with Duke” “constant campus construction”

 UVA vs. UNC

 UVA feels grand, historic, prestigious, venerable, exclusive, aristocratic, old money, politically moderate or even conservative — it’s intimidating and awe-inspiring.
 By contrast, UNC feels much more modern and accessible: it’s down-to-Earth, inclusive, progressive, affordable, and laid-back.
-UVA is more competitive and pre-professional, whereas UNC is more collaborative and research-focused.
+UVA feels more competitive and pre-professional, whereas UNC feels more collaborative and research-focused.
 UVA is also more dominated by Greek life, whereas UNC has a wider variety of social options.
-They are both excellent universities, but UNC lacks a bit of the pomp and circumstance of its regional rival.
+They are both excellent public universities, but UNC lacks a bit of the pomp and circumstance of its regional rival.

 The Pros of UNC…

 #1: In-State Perks — UNC is a no-brainer for North Carolina residents.
 State law mandates that at least 82% of students must be in-state residents, and that makes it much easier to get into if you’re from North Carolina: the overall in-state acceptance rate is 41% vs. only 9% for out-of-state.
 In addition, the school is dirt-cheap for in-state residents who pay only $9,000 in tuition.
-You can’t beat that price for the quality.
+You absolutely cannot beat that price for the quality.

 #2: Outstanding Research — If you want to pursue undergraduate research on CRISPR technology, or AI-generated pharmaceuticals, or global poverty patterns, or environmental health, UNC is the perfect place.
-Not only are there endless opportunities for research on campus, but the school is only 20 minutes away from Research Triangle Park (RTP), which is the largest research park in the country.
-It’s home to over 300 innovative companies including Apple, Google, Cisco, etc., which makes it ideal for internships and jobs.
+Not only are there endless opportunities for research on campus, but the school is only 20 minutes away from the famous Research Triangle Park (RTP), which is the largest research park in the country.
+It’s home to over 300 innovative companies including Apple, Google, Cisco, etc., which makes it ideal for students internships and jobs.

 #3: Chapel Hill — The small town of Chapel Hill is known as one of the best college towns in the country.
 It’s easily accessible from campus, it’s walkable and safe, and there are plenty of bars and great restaurants, including a lot of farm-to-table cuisine.
 It also has a lot of culture, including bookstores, fairs, live music, and civic engagement.
-And for a Southern town it’s extremely progressive and LGBTQ+ friendly.
+And for a Southern town, it’s extremely progressive and LGBTQ+ friendly.

-#4: School Spirit — UNC is teeming with school spirit, and the entire school (really the entire town) rallies around the famous basketball team, which was once home to Michael Jordan.
+#4: School Spirit — UNC is teeming with school spirit, and the entire school (really the entire town) rallies around the famous basketball team, which was once home to NBA legend Michael Jordan.
 They have a fierce crosstown rivalry with Duke, which is only 15 minutes away, and other big rivalries with NC State and UVA.
 And this school spirit translates into a really strong, supportive alumni network that can help you after graduation.

 #5: Kenan-Flagler Business — UNC’s undergraduate business program is one of the best in the nation, ranked #6 for 2025.
 It’s important to know, however, that most students apply to the program after completing their first year on campus, and only about 50% of those applicants are admitted.
-However, they do guarantee admission to the business program to a very small group of exceptional students coming straight out of high school: but you have to apply EA, and you have to check a box on your application that says you’re interested in being considered for this Special Opportunity.
-Roughly 10% of students who are admitted to UNC, and who express interest in the business major, are guaranteed a spot in the 3-year program.
+However, they do guarantee admission to the business program to a very small, select group of students coming straight out of high school: but you have to apply EA, and you have to check a box on your application that says you’re interested in being considered for this Special Opportunity.
+Roughly 10% of students who are admitted to UNC, and who express interest in the business major, are guaranteed a spot in the 3-year business program.

 #6: Scholarships & Honors — UNC offers a variety of appealing scholarships.
 Two that you have to apply to are the Morehead-Cain Scholarship and Robertson Scholars.
-They both have less than a 3% acceptance rate, but you earn a full-ride to the university plus a series of summer enrichment programs.
+They both have less than a 3% acceptance rate, but you earn a full-ride to the university plus a series of paid summer enrichment programs.
 One you don’t have to apply to is Honors Carolina: you’re invited to join based on the strength of your application to the school, and you get access to small classes, priority research, special freshman housing, etc.

 About 10% of students who are accepted to UNC are invited to join the honors program, and about half of those will receive financial scholarships.
 (NOTE: Out-of-state residents must apply EA for Morehead-Cain; otherwise RD is fine.)